 – The space I offer is grounded in my belief, that being able to explore our own and others differences is vital to good practice.
 I welcome and make room for exploration of how class, race, LGBTQIA+, cultural identity, gender, religion, spirituality, neurodiversity, disability, health and wealth status shape and impact who we are, how we feel and how we experience the world around us.
 I am particularly keen on aiding professionals in giving thought to how they can make their practice accessible to those who identify as neurodivergent and/or disabled.

-This is an affirmative space, where everyone is welcome, and where I too am committed to my own on-going learning, self reflection and development.
+This is an LGBTQIA+, neurodivergent, disability, race, culture, class, religion and gender affirmative space, where everyone is welcome, and where I too am committed to my own on-going learning, self reflection and development.

-I offer regular on going clinical supervision and reflective practice sessions, I also offer ad hoc or one off consultation sessions – these can be useful if you would like to explore overarching aspects of neurobiologically/polyvagal informed therapeutic practice; or look how your work impacts you from this perspective and how to better manage your own self care.
+I offer regular on-going clinical supervision and reflective practice sessions, I also offer ad hoc or one off consultation sessions – these can be useful if you would like to explore overarching aspects of being neurodivergent aware, bringing neurobiologically/polyvagal informed practice; or look at how your work impacts you from this perspective and how to better manage your own self care.

 Please contact me for availability, or to discuss any organisational need for staff groups.
 All sessions are available via video conference call or internet phone call only.